 There are 2 kinds of things in the world - real things and imaginary things.
 There would be a 3rd

 category for supernatural things (things that supposedly exist but defy the laws of physics) if it could

-proof has never been forthcoming.
+never been forthcoming.
 And if you cannot prove that supernatural entities exist and have

 simple, logical, and inescapable conclusion.
 Therefore, there exists only 2 kinds of things in the

 world - real and imaginary, and all supernatural entities are a part of the imaginary.

 lies, and all things imagined to be supernatural.